 VH-ESZ has recently been operating out of Townsville Airport as "Rescue 521" and so is presumed that it has ferried to Archerfield for planned maintenance.

-This is reportedly designed to ensure the even distribution of flying hours on each of the QGAir Rescue helicopters, thus avoiding the need to have multiple helicopters offline for simultaneous scheduled maintenance.
+As we have reported previously, this 'rotational system' of airframes that QGAir utilises ensure the even distribution of flying hours on each of the their Rescue helicopters.
+This system avoids the need to have multiple helicopters offline for simultaneous scheduled maintenance.

 We shall wait and see if one of the other QGAir Rescue AW139 helicopters ferries North via CQ to replace VH-ESZ.

 UPDATE!
 On Wednesday 5 May, fellow QGAir Rescue AW139 VH-ESH ferried North from Archerfield to Townsville again via Rockhampton Airport.

 Meanwhile, also on Tuesday 4 May, Handel Aviation Cessna 210 VH- ZIK and Cessna 310 VH-NXS both continued their journeys from Gladstone Airport.
 VH-ZIK flew down to Bundaberg Airport via some survey work before then flying up to Mackay Airport.
 While VH-NXS flew up to Cairns.

 Finally, also on Tuesday 4 May, Royal Australian Air Force (RAAF) Dassault Falcon 7X bizjet, A56-002 as "Envoy 03" flew up from Canberra to Emerald Airport where it completed some airwork including at least one missed approach.
 It then flew across overhead Bundaberg before completing more airwork and another missed approach at Maryborough Airport.